zilphar/Bike-Purchases/README.md

 *The dashboard answers ***The four questions*** of the stakeholders.*

 From the analysis, **The title of the dashboard** indicates what the analysis is about.
-After that is the main visualizations that align with the objectives of the stakeholders.
+After that is the main visualizations that aligns with the objectives of the stakeholders.

 The left side contains slicers which act as filters for the visualizations. *For example let say you want to view the visualizations analytics for only female customers, then that will include pressing on the **Female** part of the **Gender** slicer.*